By Scott DiSavino

-That cut Brent's premium over WTI to its smallest closing level since late May when WTI settled higher than Brent on one day.
+That puts the premium of Brent over WTI on track for its smallest closing level since late May when WTI settled higher than Brent.....